3541/dot/README.md

 # Dotfiles

 My dotfiles and system configuration.
-Most of my machines now run NixOS, so the bulk of the configuration lives in `nixos/`.
+Most of my machines currently run NixOS, but I am in the process of transitioning away.
+NixOS config lives in the `nixos/` subdirectory, and is gradually being moved into `home/` and `root/`.